 Irreversibility

 Immutability is both the key feature and a significant drawback.
-When funds are sent to the wrong address, when a smart contract is exploited, or when a key is lost, there is no central authority to reverse the transaction.
-The Ethereum DAO hack reversal required the entire community to agree to a controversial hard fork — and a minority rejected the fork, continuing as Ethereum Classic.
+When funds are sent to the wrong address, when a smart contract is exploited, or when a private key is lost, there is no central authority to reverse the transaction.
+An estimated 3.7 million Bitcoin (roughly 20% of the total supply) are believed to be permanently lost due to lost keys and inaccessible wallets (Chainalysis, 2023).
+The Ethereum DAO hack reversal required the entire community to agree to a hard fork -- and a minority rejected the fork, continuing as Ethereum Classic.

 Energy and Environmental Concerns